 The MDV106-1AV bezel has simple 10 minute numbering with intermediate rectangular 5 minute markers and individual minutes from 15 minutes down.
 Something every diver loves to see.

 The ring itself has a nice ribbed metal grip around the edge to help turn it with or without gloves on while diving.

 The only disappointing thing, in terms of practicality, is that only the 12 o’clock position has a lum circle to help see the bezel position in low-light.
 Not ideal, but considering this is not a top end watch, it’s adequate for sure.

-The rubber strap is built to last and certainly nothing fancy, but for a divers watch designed to get wet, it’s ideal.
+The rubber strap on the Casio MDV106-1AV is built to last and certainly nothing fancy, but for a divers watch designed to get wet, it’s ideal.

 Many of you will want to replace it with something more stylish, whether that is a metal band or something colourful like a Perl, Nato or Zulu.